Virtual Machines running on Windows Server 2012 Hyper-V hosts may fail to start and you may receive an error message that's similar to the following:

-Additionally, when you perform a live migration of a Hyper-V virtual machine, the live migration may fail and you may receive an error message that is similar to the following:
+When you perform a live migration of a Hyper-V virtual machine, the live migration may fail.
+You may receive an error message that's similar to the following:

 Method 1Place the computer account for the Hyper-V Host in an Organizational Unit (OU) that does not have any policies applied, that manage user rights, and then run gpupdate /force command or reboot the computer.
 This should remove the user rights applied by policy and allow user rights defined in the local security policy to take effect.